 Rajika Bhandari is a Senior Advisor for the Higher Ed Immigration Portal.
 Dr. Bhandari is an international higher education expert and a scholar-practitioner with over 25 years of experience in student mobility research and data-driven insights; monitoring, evaluation, and impact studies of international education programs; and shaping thought leadership strategy in the nonprofit, private and higher education sectors.
 Dr. Bhandari served as the President & CEO of the IC3 Institute and previously held senior roles at the Institute of International Education (IIE) for over a decade where she led IIE’s research, evaluation and thought leadership portfolio.
 A frequent speaker on international student issues and a widely published author, her forthcoming book is America Calling: A Foreign Student in a Country of Possibility.

-Cezanne Hayden-Dilbert is a Project Associate with the Presidents’ Alliance.
+Cezanne Hayden-Dilbert is the Manager of Operations and People with the Presidents’ Alliance.
 She has an Associate’s degree in Criminal Justice and a Bachelor’s Degree in Business Administration with a concentration in Human Resources from Miami Dade College.
 She wants to find new ways to help support the immigrant community, and contributed to the development of the Portal.